 Contrary to union claims, the report says, repeal of the Triborough Amendment would not expose union members to the unilateral reduction of health insurance or other important benefits.
 Rather, basic terms and conditions of employment would be protected by the underlying ‘Triborough Doctrine,” based on a state Public Employment Relations Board (PERB) ruling dating back to 1972.

 The report also debunks claims by union leaders that the Triborough Amendment was a “trade-off” for the legal prohibition on public strikes.
 In fact, the report points out, public employee strikes have been outlawed in New York since the late 1940s.
 The prohibition continued, with reduced penalties, under the Taylor Law, enacted 15 years before the Triborough Amendment.

 The report was written by E.J.
 McMahon, senior fellow at the Empire Center, and Terry O’Neil, one of the state’s foremost labor law experts, who heads the Garden City office of the law firm of Bond, Schoeneck & King.
-The Albany-based Empire Center is a project of the Manhattan Institute for Policy Research, a leading 501-c-3 think tank.

 Peter Baynes, executive director of the New York Conference of Mayors, said the Empire Center report “clearly and unequivocally demonstrates the inequities fostered by the Triborough Amendment.”